krzemienski/awesome-from-stars/README.md

 * [electron/apps](https://github.com/electron/apps): A collection of apps built on Electron
 * [aunetx/apps-to-panel](https://github.com/aunetx/apps-to-panel): This extension turns the Activities button into two button with icon or text to select Applications or Workspaces in the Overview.
 * [omz/AppSales-Mobile](https://github.com/omz/AppSales-Mobile): App Sales allows iPhone and Mac App Store developers to download and analyze their daily and weekly sales reports from iTunes Connect.
-* [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith): Low code project to build admin panels, internal tools, and dashboards.
+* [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith): Framework to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 * [sphinx02/AppStarter](https://github.com/sphinx02/AppStarter): AppStarter | AppDrawer and Kodi / SPMC Updater for Amazon FireTV.
 Works without rooting your FireTV.
 * [phillfarrugia/appstore-clone](https://github.com/phillfarrugia/appstore-clone): An experimental clone of the new iOS 11 App Store app
 * [AvdLee/appstoreconnect-swift-sdk](https://github.com/AvdLee/appstoreconnect-swift-sdk): The Swift SDK to work with the App Store Connect API from Apple.